History

 May 27, 1956 – Cathedral High School graduates its last class.
 Pius X High School opens on A St. the following fall.

-1963 – The red brick exterior is painted over in an off-white
+1963 – The church’s red brick exterior is painted over in an off-white.

 June 30, 1963 – The interior of the Cathedral was re-dedicated.
-The baldachino took the place of the old high altars.
+The baldacchino took the place of the old high altars.

-June 15, 1993 – Saint Mary’s Parish, with 1200 families, is split in half when North American Martyrs Parish is established in the Highlands.
+June 15, 1993 – Saint Mary, with 1200 families, is split in half when North American Martyrs Parish is established in the Highlands.

-1993 – The baldachino comes down; the current crucifix and tabernacle go up.
+1993 – The baldacchino comes down; the current crucifix and tabernacle go up.

 Pastors